derogab/dotfiles/vscode/ftp/README.md

 **Files available**

-`ftp-sync.json` is a basic example config file to use with Remote-FTP.
+`ftp-sync.json` is a basic example config file to use with ftp-sync.
 It must be placed in the .vscode subfolder.